by Alison Angold CIDESCO ITEC

 (Do not use during pregnancy or if suffering with high blood pressure or epilepsy)

-A lovely refreshing oil that is good for helping poor circulation while also having anti-inflammatory properties.
+A lovely refreshing oil lime is good for helping poor circulation while also having anti-inflammatory properties.

 (Avoid sunlight directly after application)